-Solar cells are characterized using a voltage- current curve.
+Solar cells produce different voltages and currents depending on the light levels and resistance in the circuit.
+How can you tell what the peak power of solar cell is?
+This is the method that researcher use to measure and compare the power from various solar cells.
+It uses a simple technique with computer probeware to measure the current/voltage curve of a solar cell in order to determine its peak power.
+It allows you compare various types of cells and shows how difficult it is to get an accurate absolute measurement of performance.
 Researchers build test cells using different materials and techniques and then test them in a controlled way.
 A common test is to create a voltage current plot.
 The curve goes between the open circuit voltage (Voc) and the short circuit current Jsc.
 If you measure the voltage of solar cell with no load, that is the open circuit.
 The maximum voltage occurs when there is no resistance and no current.
 If you have an infinite resistance on the circuit there is no voltage but a maximum current.
 Somewhere between these extremes is the peak power, a combination of current times voltage which can be seen as the elbow on the voltage current curve.
 In this experiment a variable resistor is used to obtain a series of voltage and current pairs.
 The resulting curve is a measure of the overall performance of the cell.
 The fill factor is the degree to which the J/V curve approximates the ideal which would be a straight line going horizontal with constant current to the VOC where the current drops to zero.